contentful/contentful-management.objc/README.md

 This is the easiest way to keep your copy of the Contentful Management API updated.

+Alternatively, you can use [pre-built static frameworks][4] for iOS and OS X, which have all the depedencies built-in.
+Or you include this repository as a Git submodule and include all the code from the Pod/ directory.

 ## Unit Tests

 The Contentful Management API is fully unit tested.
 They are using the API token from the environment variable `CONTENTFUL_MANAGEMENT_API_ACCESS_TOKEN` so you have to provide that.